 Can I use Clorox wipes on cultured marble?

 In particular, using too much force or scrubbing with wipes can cause scratches and etching on the surface of the marble.
-So if you want to clean your marble with Clorox wipes, be sure to use gentle circular motions and avoid too much pressure.
+So be sure to use soft circular strokes and avoid applying excessive pressure if you want to clean your marble using Clorox wipes.

 Which is better, marble or cultured marble?